Generated result

 Contrast ratio

-A luminance comparison between text and background colors, shown as values such as 4.50:1.
+A luminance comparison between foreground text and its background, shown as values such as 4.50:1.

 HEX color